from __future__ import annotations

 **Attributes:**

 nrows (int): Number of rows in the grid.
-For 96-well plates, this is 8.
+For 96-well plates, typically 8.

 ncols (int): Number of columns in the grid.
-For 96-well plates, this is 12.
+For 96-well plates, typically 12.

-- _operate(image: Image) -> pd.DataFrame: Main entry point.
-Should compute
+- **_operate(image: Image) -> pd.DataFrame:** Main entry point.
+Compute row and

 - **get_row_edges(image: Image) -> np.ndarray:** Return array of row edge pixel